Quantum-Accelerators/quacc/docs/src/user/advanced/alt_workflows/parsl.md

 To configure Parsl for the high-performance computing environment of your choice, refer to the executor [Configuration](https://parsl.readthedocs.io/en/stable/userguide/configuring.html) page in the Parsl documentation.

 For [Perlmutter at NERSC](https://docs.nersc.gov/systems/perlmutter/), example `HighThroughputExecutor` configurations can be found in the [NERSC Documentation](https://docs.nersc.gov/jobs/workflow/parsl/).
-A simple one is reproduced below that allows for job submission from the login node:
+A simple one is reproduced below that allows for job submission from the login node.
+This example will create a single Slurm job that will run a single `PythonApp` on a single node and is good for testing out one of the examples above.

 ```python
 from parsl.config import Config